chris-dura/code-guides/html-code-guide.md

 :no_entry_sign: Writing markup in a javascript file makes the content harder to find, harder to edit, and less performant. **Avoid it**.

 ## Linting
-There are now several Sass linting tools available out there.

 ### [HTMLHint](http://htmlhint.com/)